Block Party Permits

 Dead/Fallen Trees: There is no permit fee for dead or fallen trees.
 Complete the online form for dead/fallen tree removal permits and provide photos of the dead/fallen tree(s)

-For more information, contact Kate Bear.
+For more information, contact the City Arborist.

 Conditional Use Permits